 If you are joining other federations, review against the similar documents published by them.

 This is done on the associated connection of the application.
-Access the relevant connection either from the connections menu or the link in the application and scroll down to the federations section at the bottom where there are switches for each federation.
+Access the relevant connection either from the connections menu or the link in the application and scroll down to the identity providers section at the bottom where there are switches for each federation.

-- Definitely do the OpenAthens federation (says 'Allow sign-in for any OpenAthens domain').
-This is also what make the option to go live available (you do not need to do this if this will be on an internal resource - e.g. a locally hosted VLE).
+- Definitely do the OpenAthens federation (says 'Allow sign-in for live OpenAthens identity providers').
+This is also what makes the option to go live available (you do not need to do this if this will be on an internal resource - e.g. a locally hosted VLE).

 - Enabling the federations makes their metadata available to the application once you've saved.
 It does not actually add you to that federation - you'll still need to join and register or update your entity there according to that federation's methods.